 While Miravant did not pursue the CMBC indication through to approval, it did compile substantial clinical data in the four Miravant CMBC Studies.
 The first two of these studies were Phase 2/3 studies that treated 68 CMBC patients who, for the most part, previously failed radiation therapy, and were then treated with REM-001 Therapy.
 Miravant compiled both safety and efficacy data for these two studies.
-At the time Miravant discontinued its CMBC program, REM-001 Therapy was also being tested in two additional Phase 2 or 3 clinical studies that treated a total of 81 patients.
+At the time Miravant discontinued its CMBC program, REM-001 Therapy was also being tested in two additional Phase 2 or 3 clinical studies that treated a total of 81 CMBC patients.
 Our review of internal Miravant records indicates that data was collected in all four studies generally in accordance with Good Clinical Practice and the data was analyzed for safety, and reports were filed with the FDA.
 Our review also indicates that Miravant never conducted an efficacy analysis of the 81 patients in the last two studies which were not yet complete when Miravant discontinued its CMBC program.

-Since acquiring the rights to REM-001 Therapy, we have performed a preliminary analysis of the data collected from the 81 patients that Miravant never analyzed for efficacy.
-Based on our analysis of both that data, and data collected from the initial 68 patients, we believe REM-001 Therapy provided promising safety and efficacy in CMBC patients and that, taken together, these results provide strong support for REM-001 Therapy as a potential therapy for this disease.
+Based on our analysis of both the 81 CMBC patients, and data collected from the initial 68 patients, we believe REM-001 Therapy provided promising safety and efficacy in CMBC patients and that, taken together, these results provide strong support for REM-001 Therapy as a potential therapy for this disease.
 Furthermore, we believe the approvable letter previously granted to Miravant with respect to its NDA for REM-001 in an aspect of AMD may indicate that many of the elements required for approval have already been completed for REM-001.

 Numerous approaches have been utilized to treat CMBC patients, including various forms of chemotherapy, radiation therapy, surgical excision, hyperthermia, cryotherapy, electro-chemotherapy, topical drugs, and intra-lesional chemotherapy injections.
 However, for the most part, we believe that these therapies are often inadequate given the limited efficacy, toxicities and/or side effects of each.
 We believe our REM-001 Therapy has several advantages for this indication: it can be highly directed to the tumor site, has minimal systemic effects or normal tissue toxicities, can be used in conjunction with other therapies, and can be periodically repeated.
-Our analysis of the data collected from the Miravant CMBC Studies indicates that in approximately 80% of evaluable tumor sites treated with REM-001 Therapy, there was a complete response, meaning that follow-up clinical assessments indicated no visible evidence of the tumor remaining.
-Based on these results, we believe that REM-001 Therapy also holds promise as a treatment for other cutaneous metastatic cancers and locally advanced basal cell carcinomas.

-Our initial product goal is to achieve marketing approval of REM001 Therapy for the treatment of CMBC in the United States.
-We conducted a preliminary analysis of existing REM001 Therapy clinical study data for CMBC, including data from the Miravant CMBC Studies.
-We then conducted a more in-depth analysis that was overseen by regulatory experts who have expertise in interacting with the FDA.
-The consultants we have engaged were either former FDA employees with directly related experience in reviewing similar oncology treatments, or individuals who have provided senior regulatory guidance to major pharmaceutical or medical device companies in situations that led to regulatory approval.
-The results of this second more in-depth analysis were consistent with our original analysis.
 As a result of our review, we submitted questions to the FDA under a Type C format to review the technology and results and determine the anticipated requirements for regulatory approval.
 On March 3, 2017, we received FDA's written response to these questions.
-Based on that response, we believe our plans to manufacture REM-001 by revising the prior quality standards to meet the currently-recommended regulatory standards will be acceptable.
+Based on that response, we believe our plans to manufacture REM-001 by revising the prior quality standards to meet the currently recommended regulatory standards will be acceptable.
 The FDA also indicated our plans for utilizing light delivery devices that have been shown to be functionally equivalent to the devices used by Miravant will be acceptable.